panagushin/panagushin/README.md

 # CTO / System Architect — Crypto & FinTech

-I design and own financial and crypto systems where failures have real consequences.
+I work on financial and crypto systems where failures have real consequences.

 Over 15+ years, my work has focused on:
 - trading and financial infrastructure